Providing Curative Distribution Grid Flexibility Using Online Feedback Optimization: Introduction

 \subsection{Related Work}

 An approach for aggregation of flexibility on the distribution grid level, considering time-dependencies in possible flexibility provision, is described in \cite{Contreras_2019}.
 The presented method is applied to the use case of flexibility provision at the TSO/DSO interface, considering requirements for ancillary services such as congestion management in superimposed grid layers.
 The analysis is performed under the assumption, that set points within the stationary limits, i.e. the feasible operating region (FOR) of the aggregated FPU, can be fully reached by the next time step considered in the simulation.
 Possible time limitations in flexibility provision due to ramp rates are described in \cite{Riaz_2019}.
 The FOR concept is expanded upon by the flexibility operating region (FXOR), i.e. the set of operating points at the PCC between TSO and DSO that are fully reachable within a certain time frame.
 Besides aggregation at the TSO/DSO interface utilizing flexibility necessitates coordination of requested active and reactive power to the FPU dispersed in underlying grids.
 A possible method based on OPF calculation is presented in \cite{Frueh_2023}.
 The specific use-case of distribution grid flexibility in curative system operation is introduced in \cite{Kolster_2020}.
 The presented results include key performance indicators (KPI), e.g. the availability of flexibility for curative congestion management, highlighting the increased requirements on reliability and safety for the given use-case.
 This is expanded upon in \cite{Kolster_2022}, where specific requirements for curative flexibility are formulated and a coordination approach based on a techno-economic dispatch is introduced.
-A common characteristic of the approaches to flexibility coordination is the strong reliance on accurate distribution grid models, that are being used in OPF and techno-economic dispatch calculations.
-Tackling this issue, controlling a dynamic system by utilizing optimization algorithms in a closed loop with online measurements from the system itself is a promising approach that is discussed in the literature for several different use cases \cite{Hau_2021}.
-A possible feedback optimization control scheme is described in \cite{Härberle_2020}.
-An approach to solve the AC OPF with OFO is introduced in \cite{Picallo_2023}.
-Applying the concept to voltage control in an exemplary power system, \cite{Ortmann_2020} describes a method to utilize OFO in ensuring operational limits for bus voltages.
-The applicability in grid operation was shown by implementing a central voltage controller in a laboratory environment.
-Further applicability for reactive power optimization has been underlined in \cite{Ortmann_2023} by deploying an OFO controller in an operational environment of a DSO.